-Water rafting is a popular shorthand term for white water rafting.
+What is Water rafting is a popular shorthand term for white water rafting.
 Water rafting or white water rafting is a sport and activity which sees a crew work in unison to navigate a river or artificial white water course.
-This article will give you information of white water rafting.
+This article will give you information about white water rafting.

 The raft is in its simplest form a large inflatable boat.
-They come in a variety of sizes from 4 man to 18 man, at Splash White Water Rafting we usually use 6 man , 8 man and 10 man rafts depending on the river being rafted.
+They come in a variety of sizes from 4 men to 18 men, at Splash White Water Rafting we usually use 6 men, 8 man and 10 man rafts depending on the river being rafted.
 All modern rafts are made to be self-bailing meaning they never need bailing with a bucket when the water floods in (and the water is almost guaranteed to flood in).
 Rafts are also engineered to be extra durable allowing them to tackle everything the river throws at them.

 - In sports rafting the crew is a single team, they work in unison to manoeuvre the boat.
 Each of these crew members is usually a highly skilled water rafting expert/enthusiast.
 Each crew member can read the river allowing them to autonomously work as a team.
 This allows them to navigate the river rapids without a guide.

 - In commercial water rafting trips, the crew is usually experiencing water rafting for the first time and require an experienced guide or captain who drives the boat.
 The crew works together to fulfil the commands shouted out by the guide.
 In this analogy, if the guide is the driver then the crew is the engine.

 The guide’s job is all about Safety.
 Their job is to instruct their crew covering a whole range of safety drills for in the boat and in the river, including things like white water swimming, various paddling strokes, and commands.
 The guide is responsible for reading the river up ahead and determining the best route through the rapids, their experience is crucial to a fun, exciting yet safe water rafting experience.
 Water rafting guides are a unique breed and almost always have quirky and fun personality.